phisch/cursor-theme-builder/README.md

 This project uses [SVG.js](https://svgjs.dev/docs/3.0/) to animate cursor sprites.
 The JSON schema provides a shallow abstraction that allows to select elements from the SVG and call SVG.js functions on them.

+> [!WARNING]
+> The TypeScript types for SVG.js are not perfect, and have proven to be a bit buggy.
+I don't intend in fixing this, which means that the animations are a bit limited, or some instructions might not work as expected.

 There is also a sub-schema for animations, which is available at `https://phisch.github.io/cursor-theme-builder/schemas/Animations.json`.

 You can use the (currently a bit buggy) [web interface](https://phisch.github.io/cursor-theme-builder/) to create animations.
 It supports auto-completion and validation, and updates the animated cursor in real-time.